SAP-samples/btp-terraform-samples/released/discovery_center/mission_3585/README.md

-# Discovery Center mission - Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App
+# Discovery Center Mission: Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App

 ## Overview

-This sample shows how to set up your SAP BTP account for the Discovery Center Mission - [Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App](https://discovery-center.cloud.sap/missiondetail/3585/)
+This sample shows how to setup your SAP BTP account for the Discovery Center Mission - [Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App](https://discovery-center.cloud.sap/protected/index.html#/missiondetail/3585) for your Enterprise BTP Account.

+The respective setup of a trial account is described in [SAP-samples/btp-terraform-samples/tree/main/released/discovery_center/mission_3585_trial/README.md](https://github.com/SAP-samples/btp-terraform-samples/tree/main/released/discovery_center/mission_3585_trial/README.md)

 ## Content of setup

 The setup comprises the following resources:

 - Creation of the SAP BTP subaccount
-- Enablement of Cloudfoundry Environment - [see available regions and endpoints](https://help.sap.com/docs/btp/sap-business-technology-platform/regions-and-api-endpoints-available-for-cloud-foundry-environment)
 - Entitlements of services
-   * SAP Business Application Studio
-   * SAP Build Work Zone, standard edition
-   * Continous Integration & Delivery - Optional
 - Subscriptions to applications
 - Role collection assignments to users